-Based on our research, we have not found direct evidence of negative investment impacts arising from the current lack of tariff structure harmonisation in Europe; however, there are some indications that current electricity transmission tariffs, most likely in combination with other factors, could potentially lead to distortions and inefficient outcomes.
+Based on our research, we have not found direct evidence of negative investment impacts arising from the current lack of tariff structure harmonisation in Europe.
+However, there are some indications that current electricity transmission tariffs, most likely in combination with other factors, could potentially lead to distortions and inefficient outcomes.

-The regional Nordic electricity market, Central West Europe, and the 4M market coupling in the Central East Europe region, are current examples of well-integrated markets (e.g. high price convergence), with strong physical interconnections and, therefore, cross-border competition, and some evidence that the absence of harmonisation of transmission tariff structures today, acts to prevent a level playing field for all market participants.
+The regional Nordic electricity market, Central West Europe, and the 4M market coupling in the Central East Europe region, are current examples of where well-integrated markets can be found, with strong physical interconnections and, therefore, cross-border competition, and some evidence that the absence of harmonisation of transmission tariff structures today, could act to prevent a level playing field for all market participants.

-But it is far more difficult to establish whether the lack of tariff structure harmonisation has led to inefficient decisions in these regions, or other European countries.
+However, it is far more difficult to establish whether the lack of tariff structure harmonisation has led to inefficient decisions in these regions, or other European countries.